cyritegamestudios/trust/README.md

 --------------------------------------------------------------------------------

+## Support

+Get help or request a feature in the [Cyrite Game Studios Discord](https://discord.gg/rUa52rWK).
+Do NOT ask questions about Trust in game.

 ## Setup

 You will need the latest version of [Trust](https://github.com/cyritegamestudios/trust) in order to use Trust.
 You will need to update *both* the `addons` and `cylibs` repo when you pull new changes, as `addons` is powered by `cylibs` and will not work properly if the versions don't match.